WeblateOrg/weblate/docs/api.rst

 Units
 +++++

-A `unit` is a single pieces of a translation which pairs a source string with a corresponding translated string and also contains some related metadata.
+A `unit` is a single piece of a translation which pairs a source string with a corresponding translated string and also contains some related metadata.
 The term is derived from the `Translate Toolkit
 <http://docs.translatehouse.org/projects/translate-toolkit/en/latest/api/storage.html#translate.storage.base.TranslationUnit>`_